 Like other OLED TVs, the C7 has an almost perfect response time.
 This results in almost no visible blur following moving objects.
 Unfortunately this means that low frame rate content may appear to stutter as there is no motion blur to smooth between the frames.

-The C7 doesn't flicker and instead shows each image for each frame.
+The C7 doesn't flicker to dim and instead shows each image for each frame.
 This makes motion appear slightly more smooth, but does result in some persistence blur (visible in the motion blur image).

 The C7P has a 120 Hz panel and is able to interpolate lower frame rate content to 120 fps, which significantly improves motion.
 Unfortunately the interpolation is not as good as on some other TVs: the motion stuttered at times during normal content, especially cartoons, and artifacts would appear in rare cases.

 To enable motion interpolation (also called the soap opera effect) set 'TruMotion' to 'User'.
 For a 30fps source increase 'De-Judder' and for a 60fps source increase 'De-Blur'.

 Update 11/13/2017: The motion interpolation performance has been clarified in the text.